-- 1. Review "What you should know first." - 2.
-Review each of the following sub-sections.
+- 1. Review "What you should know first" on page 3. - 2.
+Review each of the following subsections.

 Planning for the server hardware and the operating system

 Use the checklist to verify that the system where the server is installed meets requirements for hardware and software configuration.